 Short answer – absolutely, Yes.

 A lot of what’s on offer at the moment involves small motifs repeated all over, and it’s just a matter of what you’re feeling at the time.
 Really, the important thing is making sure the base colour is one that suits you.
-And if you’re not sure go with blue.
-That’s what I usually do anyway.
+And if you’re not sure what to choose then go with blue.
+That’s what we usually do anyway.

-My other thing with printed short sleeve shirts, is to pair them up with a plain pair of well fitted chinos or shorts.
+The other thing to do with printed short sleeve shirts is to pair them up with a plain pair of well fitted chinos or shorts.
 Dark jeans are cool too, but any kind of light denim is asking for trouble.
 That’s not to say I don’t like 70’s cop dramas.
 It’s just, well, you know.

 You get a lot of bigger guys buttoning their short sleeves right up to the top, and, to be honest, there are better ways to show off your gym dedication than that.
 If you’re naturally stocky, you may end up looking even wider if you button up all the way to the top.
 So instead let two buttons go, and everything becomes a little more relaxed.

 However, for naturally thinner boys, the top button is the way to go with printed and plain short sleeved shirts.
 On a personal level though, I reckon big patterns do best with the top two buttons down.
 A lot of fashion websites think you should avoid them all together, but if you’re feeling good about yourself you can get away with almost anything.

-If you’re looking for something a bit more formal, then try wearing one with a pair of smart trousers or chinos.
-The thickness of a cotton shirt means you can get away with wearing it all year round without freezing in the winter or overheating in the summer.
+If you’re looking for something that’s a bit more formal, then try wearing a shirt with a pair of smart trousers or chinos instead of jeans.
+The thickness of the cotton shirt means you can get away with wearing it all year round without freezing in the winter or overheating in the summer.
 Just make sure when you do wear a short sleeved shirt in the winter, you dress it correctly because you don’t want to look like you’re dressing for the wrong season.

 How to Wear a Short Sleeved Shirt

 - All the big names on the catwalks are now putting patterned short-sleeved shirts in their collections, taking inspiration from the 1970s it’s worth giving it a go.

-- You can wear a short-sleeved shirt to formal events, just keep it simple and avoid patterns if you’re doing so – a white short-sleeved shirt is your best bet.
+- You can wear a short-sleeved shirt to formal events, just keep it simple and avoid big patterns if you’re doing so – a white short-sleeved shirt is your best option.

 On That Note

 A short-sleeved shirt is a great alternative to a long-sleeved shirt, especially in summer.
-Keep it buttoned down and ditch the tie (always) to really get it right – you can even get yourself short-sleeved dress shirts.
-Short-sleeved shirts are now an essential, western you wear them loose-fitting, a little tighter or with an all over-Seventies pattern.
-If it works for the likes of Ryan Gosling, then it more than works for us.
+Keep it buttoned down and ditch the tie to really get it right – you can even get yourself short-sleeved dress shirts.
+Short-sleeved shirts are now an essential, whether you wear them loosely fitted, a little tighter or with an all over-Seventies pattern, you need one in your wardrobe.
+A summer must that’s easy to style, what could be better?